retargetly/sdk-ios/README.md

     override func viewDidLoad() {
         super.viewDidLoad()
-        RManager.default.locationManager?.delegate = self
+        // Delegate to RLocationManager object from SDK RManager.default.rLocationManager?.delegate
+        // Delegate to CLLocationManager object from RLocationManager on SDK RManager.default.rLocationManager?.locationManager.delegate = self
     }

     ...
 }
 ```

+In order to allow the SDK to fetch location values in background, you must set a key-value *UIBackgroundModes* with *location* subvalue in the 'info.plist'.

-*Retargetly iOS SDK* is capable to track the 'change' event every time an 'UIViewController' subclass or inheritance is presented, by its 'viewDidAppear' method overrided.
+*Retargetly iOS SDK* is capable to track the 'deeplink' event every time an external URL opens the application using the SDK, in order to do so, you must make an inheritance from *RAppDelegate* class on your '@UIApplicationMain AppDelegate' class.

-Also, the library will track the 'active' event every time the app becomes active (that means when is in foreground), by its 'UIApplicationDidBecomeActive' notification.
+Also, *Retargetly iOS SDK* will send 'geo' events when the application has permissions and has all configuration, it follows an internal logic to track the device location only when needed.

 Finally, in order to track an 'custom' event, you need to do so: